How Much Do Lawyers Earn in South Africa?

 What is the starting salary for a lawyer in South Africa?

-Entry-level lawyers in South Africa typically earn between R180,000 and R350,000 per year, depending on the law firm and location.
+Entry-level lawyers in South Africa make between R180,000 and R350,000, depending on company and area.

 How much do corporate lawyers earn in South Africa?